nikhithaomanakuttan/contact_management_system_using_c/README.md

 Data Storage:

-The system stores contacts in a text file (e.g., contacts.txt) to persist data between runs.
+The system stores contacts in a text file to persist data between runs.
 Each contact is stored in the following format:

 Name: John Doe
 Phone: 123-456-7890